-Sebastian’s mother, Lady Marchmain (Claire Bloom), inherited Brideshead as the sole surviving heir.
-She is a devout Catholic whose primary concern is the family’s welfare.
+Sebastian’s mother, Lady Marchmain (Claire Bloom), is a devout Catholic whose primary concern is the family’s welfare.
 Whether Lady Marchmain utterly fails to understand Sebastian’s character, or whether she understands him only too well, is a central question the series leaves unanswered.

 Sebastian’s father, Lord Marchmain (Laurence Olivier), converted to Catholicism in order to marry into the Marchmain family.
 When we first meet him, he has fled England and the Catholic church and set up housekeeping in Venice with his beautiful Italian mistress.